How to Knit a Buttonhole

 Step 1: Slip two stitches and cast off

-To create a buttonhole using the one-row method, you first need to know how to cast off knitting.
-So you should pick two stitches from the needle with the knitted project (left-hand needle) and slip them onto the opposite needle.
+To create knitted buttonholes using the one-row method, you first need to know how to cast off knitting.
+So you should pick two stitches from the needle with the knitted project (left needle) and slip them onto the opposite needle.
 Next, loop the initial stitch( the first stitch you slipped on the opposite needle) over the second stitch to cast off.

 Step 2: Slip one more stitch and bind off again

-To keep casting off, you should slip one more stitch on the right-hand needle.
+To keep casting off, you should slip one more stitch on the right needle.
+So, slip the next stitch from the left-hand needle to the right-hand needle to knit.
 Next, loop the first stitch over the second one, so you once again have a single stitch on the right-hand needle.

 Step 3: Repeat step 2